-Comfort food is my favorite kind of food, and this Chicken Fried Chicken and Gravy recipe has proven to me that frying chicken doesn’t have to be a chore!
+Comfort food is my favorite kind of food, and this chicken fried chicken and gravy recipe has proven to me that frying doesn’t have to be a chore!
 Plus, there’s something to be said for the pleasures of homemade country-style gravy.
-It’s so much thicker, creamier, and more flavorful than the packets at the store, and it’s the perfect finish for this easy chicken fried chicken.
+It’s so much thicker, creamier, and more flavorful than the packets at the store, and it’s the perfect finish for this easy country fried chicken.

 Sometimes I also make this gravy for my kids’ fried chicken tenders so they have an easier-to-eat version of this meal too.